kurt-liao/terminal.me/README.md

 ## Configuration

-I put all config in `/assets/config.json` [lnik to file](/assets/config.jso).
+I put all config in [/assets/config.json](/assets/config.jso).
 You can modify it to fit your needs.

 ## Themes

-All available themes defined in `/assets/themes.json` [link to file](/assets/themes.json).
+All available themes defined in [/assets/themes.json](/assets/themes.json).

-Themes color reference from [here](https://gogh-co.github.io/Gogh/)
+Themes color reference from [here](https://gogh-co.github.io/Gogh/).
 ## Contributing

 Any of contribution(PR, Issue...) is welcome.